My equipment

 In any case it is important to know your equipment well and to practice practice practice.

-I would say in the past i had like four generations of camera equipment.
+I would say in the past i had like four five generations of camera equipment.
 From today on, going into the past, the list looks like this:

 • Active